KLIV: News era (1991–2016)

+KLIV lost the rights to San Jose State sports in 2005 to Palo Alto's KNTS.
+In 2006, KLIV resumed broadcasting San Jose State football games.
+Men's basketball games returned in December 2008.

 As CNN Headline News shifted its evening programming away from general news reporting to personality-driven talk shows, KLIV introduced its own local lineup of evening programming in February 2007, including a monthly call-in show with the mayor of San Jose, a talk show hosted by the CEO of the Silicon Valley Leadership Group called The CEO Show, and speeches from the San Jose Rotary Club and the Commonwealth Club of California.
 Beginning on April 2, 2007, KLIV reduced the CNN Headline News simulcast to overnights and weekends.
 Between 6 a.m. and 11 p.m., KLIV began hours with news briefs from CNN Radio featured more locally produced news and content each hour.

+In 2009, KLIV began broadcasting a weekly talk show with the San Jose State football head coach during football seasons.

+In 2011, KLIV added nationally syndicated programs on weekends, such as The Clark Howard Show, Popular Science Radio, and Into Tomorrow.

 Effective April 1, 2012, KLIV became an affiliate of NBC News Radio, after CNN Radio shut down.
 KLIV became an affiliate of the Santa Clara Broncos radio network in the 2012–13 season.

 As a tribute to its top-40 format from the 1960s, KLIV launched an Overnight Oldies program in February 2015 playing hits from the 1950s through 1970s, beginning at midnight until 5 a.m. on weekday mornings, and 6 a.m. weekends.

 Switch to Classic country (2016–2019)

 On April 11, 2016, the station announced it would abandon its all-news format and switch to a classic country format, dubbed "Country Gold".
 In an on-air commentary discussing the change, company president Bob Kieve blamed declining advertising revenue (primarily due an older-skewing listener base) and the increasing costs of running a news station.
 He bought out most of his news staff.
 The switch to the classic country format happened at 10 p.m. on June 10, 2016.
 The music played was usually from the years 1988 to 2002.
 KLIV continued to carry South Bay traffic and weather reports after the format change.
 Initially, KLIV simulcast the morning show of sister FM station KRTY, which plays newer country music, before launching its own morning show in May 2017.

+In addition to San Jose State basketball, KLIV broadcast 26 of 33 games of the 2016–17 Santa Clara Broncos men's basketball team.

 In March 2017, KLIV lost the rights to San Jose Earthquakes games to KTCT, a Cumulus Media-owned station in San Francisco.
 The Bay Area Radio Museum honored KLIV with its Legendary Station Award in the same month.
 Later in 2017, KLIV began broadcasting CIF Central Coast Section high school football and basketball games.